zzhangjii/learning-library/enterprise-manageability-library/Readme.md

 These labs are designed so each section can be done independently.
 Please look for the order of execution reccomended by your instructor when attending a roadshow workshop.
 Note: there are a number of assumptions associated and documented for these labs.
 Please pay attention to those.

+PLEASE DO NOT EXPORT OR DELETE THE EM CUSTOM IMAGE - IT WILL REMOVE IT FOR EVERYONE

 ## General Oracle Cloud Lab Prerequisites
 -  Cloud Account or Free Tier Account
 -  Putty (Windows users)